Holiday shoppers beware: Ransomware can be just 1 click away

 (KXAN) — One wrong click is all it can take for a hacker to lock your files or account and demand money.

 “We got an email from someone.
 And we accidentally clicked on it — it looks legitimate.
 We clicked on it.
-And then it was a hacker, and they asked us to give them ransom, or they threatened to delete our account,” Amanda Wadsworth, co-founder of Tiny Pies, a small business in Austin told KXAN News.
+And then it was a hacker, and they asked us to give them ransom, or they threatened to delete our account,” Amanda Wadsworth, co-founder of Tiny Pies said.

 Ransomware attackers can also threaten to reveal customers’ information on the dark web, and there’s a lot of that data right now.